-Common stock offered by us
+Common stock offered by us 13,727,251 shares.

-shares.

-Pre-funded warrants offered by us

-Pre-funded warrants to purchase up to shares of our common stock.
-Each pre-funded warrant will have an exercise price of \$0.01 per share, will be exercisable upon issuance and will expire years from the date of issuance.
+Pre-funded warrants offered by us Pre-funded warrants to purchase up to 4,175,975 shares of our common stock.
+Each pre-funded warrant will have an exercise price of \$0.01 per share, will be exercisable upon issuance and will expire seven years from the date of issuance.
 Pre-funded warrants are being offered to those purchasers whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 9.9% of our outstanding common stock following the consummation of this offering.
 In lieu of the shares of our common stock that would result in ownership in excess of 9.9%, such purchasers are being offered pre-funded warrants to purchase such excess shares of our common stock.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of these pre-funded warrants.

-Common stock to be outstanding after this offering
+Common stock to be outstanding after this offering 58,892,411 shares.

-shares.

-Use of proceeds

-We plan to use the net proceeds from this offering to fund our planned Phase 1/2 clinical trials of IMO-8400 intended to evaluate its use in certain genetically defined forms of B-cell lymphomas, our planned Phase 1 clinical trial of IMO-9200 and for working capital and other general corporate purposes.
+Use of proceeds We plan to use the net proceeds from this offering to fund our planned Phase 1/2 clinical trials of purposes.
 Please see "Use of Proceeds" on page S-36.